Q. What is your goal?

 Q. By trying to lower drug prices, aren’t you risking that the drug corporations will just walk away from the work to develop new drugs?

 No. As patients completely dependent on innovation and new drugs for survival, we would never do that.
 The pharmaceutical industry is one of the most profitable in the world—averaging about 20 percent profit.
 Health care and pharma executives are the highest compensated among all industries.
 They are spending 20-40 percent of their budgets on marketing.
 There is plenty of money available to lower prices, pay for research and still deliver a good return for investors.
 Fact is, we are already paying for most research as taxpayers through the National Institutes of Health and academic centers.
 Look—what the drug companies do—threatening us that they will stop bringing new drugs to market if we don’t pay their outrageous prices—is nothing more than a way to scare us.
 It’s like an extortion racket in a movie when someone puts a gun to your head and says “give me all your money or I’ll pull the trigger.”
 It’s time to stand up to them.

 Q. You call for transparency from others.
 Will you disclose your funding?

 Absolutely.
 Patients For Affordable Drugs received a $500,000 grant from the Laura and John Arnold Foundation.
-David Mitchell and his wife Nicole—a breast cancer survivor—contributed $75,000.
-We will not accept donations from organizations that profit from the development and distribution of prescription drugs.
+David Mitchell and his wife Nicole—a breast cancer survivor—contributed $75,000 for the first year.
+We received donations from family, friends, and fellow patients totaling about $75,000.
+We do not accept donations from organizations that profit from the development or distribution of prescription drugs.